EliasBelz/personal-site/content/What is this?.md

 This is a place to talk about myself, work, and interests.
-It is somewhere between a personal website, portfolio and, blog.
+It is somewhere between a personal website, portfolio, and blog.